una/personal-goals/happy-moments/2017_happy-moments.md

 10/04/2017
 ---
-Painted my nails gold glitter
+I painted my nails gold and glittery today :) Time to break out the fun autumnal colors and glitters.

 10/05/2017
 ---
-Flew in, visited Walker museum while we waited for ppl, had lunch, & drove up to north Minnesota for AIGA Design Camp, Presidents dinner
+I flew in to Minneapolis today for AIGA Design Camp.
+A few of us who had arrived around the same time visited the Walker museum while we waited for others.
+We then had lunch, & drove up to northern Minnesota where the event is actually being held.
+It's *such* a beautiful location!
+I'm really excited for the next few days.

 10/06/2017
 ---
-Spoke @ AIGA Design Camp -- progressive dinner, watched a beautiful sunset
+Today I apoke @ AIGA Design Camp, which was new for me (a very design-focused crowd).
+There was this progressive dinner, where you switch tables for every cours, and a really beautiful sunset (it was honestly like every color of the rainbow).

 10/07/2017
 ---
-AIGA Design Camp 2nd day — amazing weather, hung out on dock and journaled, boat.
-Ghost stories and smores later at the board house
+AIGA Design Camp 2nd day had amazing weather.
+I wanted to spend some time out in it, so I hung out on dock and journaled, and later went on a boat with a bunch of the other speakers and staff.
+At night, we went to the staff house for an after party where there were smores and we exchanged ghost stories, and I'll never be the same again (Tad Carpenter has the freakiest ones).

 10/08/2017
 ---
-AIGA Design Camp, last day.
-Morning sessions — Tad Carpenter had an amazing talk that really stuck with me and convinced me to get the book "Orbiting the Giant Hairball."
-Flight back
+Today's the last AIGA Design Camp (sadface).
+There were just some morning sessions — Tad Carpenter had an amazing talk that really stuck with me and convinced me to get the book "Orbiting the Giant Hairball."

 10/09/2017
 ---
+I walkd to PT but had a bit of time between work and my session so I walked around the Barnes and Noble nearby for a little while.
+I picked up a poetry book by Rupi Kaur that intriguied me and just always enjoy book stores.

 10/10/2017
 ---
-Leyenda with Ben — really cool cocktail menu that opened outward and fantastic drinks
+I went to Leyenda with Ben today.
+It's right by me and I love their food and drinks!
+It has a really cool cocktail menu that opens outward, and it really well organized.
+I remember playing with it for a while.

 10/11/2017
 ---
-Finishing Rupi Kaur's book
+I already finished up Rupi Kaur's book.
+It's intense and amazing.
+I'm going to order her first one now :)

 10/12/2017
 ---
-WFH, haircut
+I worked from hom today and got a haircut!
+Feeling super good about it.
+Love cutting my hair and having it be all super curly again :) I learned a new technique too — where you apply hair mouse through all your hair and really comb it in before scrunching.
+Guess I've been doing it wrong.

 10/13/2017
 ---
+Nomssss I tried a new Halo Top today — pancake & waffles.
+It's super sweet but really good.
+I'm very into it (and all the other ones, too).

 10/14/2017
 ---
-Anna's wedding -- buying the bride, getting dressed up + red lipstick, wedding
+Anna's wedding was today!
+I took a super early train in to go to her place for the buying of the bride (actually really cute Russian wedding tradition).
+I loved getting dressed up and wore a long black dress with red lipstick, and looked very 1920's in this dress with that hair and also the pearls I borrowed from my grandma.
+I loved it.

 10/15/2017
 ---
-Second day of Anna's wedding -- flight to Barcelona
+Today was the second day of Anna's wedding, so I went over there around brunch time with my family for some food.
+I brought my suitcase because I was flying to Barcelona directly afterward.

 10/16/2017
 ---